15 min read

 Terminal showing BatchLab converting a data-heavy API reference page into structured YAML with endpoint definitions and JSON chunks with embeddings

-• Unexpected use cases surfaced from listening: one developer needed automated alt text generation with SEO-relevant keywords for a catalog of 2,000 product images.
-That conversation led to the image description workflow — a feature I would not have imagined from a content visibility platform, but that emerged directly from research.
+Unexpected use cases surfaced from listening: one developer needed automated alt text generation for 2,000 product images.
+That conversation led to the image description workflow — a feature that emerged directly from research, not a roadmap.

 Terminal showing BatchLab generating alt text descriptions with contextual SEO keywords for a batch of images

-The product kept evolving because I kept listening.
-By the time the catalog stabilized, it included 15 processing workflows across three categories — each one traceable to a specific interview or observation.
+By the time the catalog stabilized, it included 15 processing workflows across three categories — each traceable to a specific interview or observation.

 Terminal showing the batchlab sku list command displaying 15 available workflow SKUs across Crawler, Toolbox, and Searchability categories with plain-text status indicators